denten-books/plain-text/4-format.md

 to be), the computed sign undergoes a series of structural transformations.
 In the last chapter, we saw a glimpse of that process.
 What started out as a thought became a letter, a signal, a magnetic mark, a ray of light, and a phase of the liquid crystal.
-And in a chapter before that we saw the transformation of the sign being governed by control codes.
-Control languages guide thought through its series of transformations during transmission.
+And in the chapter before that, we saw the strange admixture of content and control particular to computational devices.
-Control languages break thought up into differentiated units and assemble it back together into a continuous, affective whole.
-Transformation or formatting is the essence of control.
+Programming languages guide thought through a series of transformations during transmission.
+They break it up into differentiated units and assemble it back together into a continuous, affective whole.
+Such construction and deconstruction is the essence of control.
 For example, imagine if we were to communicate through telegraph in two different languages.
-Aside from our communication, I would occasionally send a control code to your receiving device to change from the mode of "English language" into the "French language" language mode.
-The programming sign, in that sense, is what Baudrillard calls a purely "tactical" signal.
+Aside from our conversation, I would occasionally send a control code to your receiving device to change from the mode of "English language" into the "French language" mode.
+The computer instruction attunes the receiver to a different mode of listening.
+In our case, it transforms the English language machine into a French language one.
+It is in that sense that the "programmatic sign" acquires a non-representational, tactical character.

 Unlike figurative language, programming languages are imperative.
 They do not stand for action.
 Rather, they *are* pure action, stripped of "references," "resemblances", and "designations."
-The difference between representation is control is one of brute force.
-It is in the difference between a restraining order and physical restraint.
-The restraining order *represents* the calling forth of power.
-The physical restraint *enacts* the exercise of power.
-Like all violence it does not stand for anything.
-It is an arrangement, a rearrangement of matter.
+The difference between representation and control is one of brute force.
+It lies in the difference between a restraining order and physical restraint.
+A restraining order *represents* the calling forth of codified power.
+Physical restraints, like the plastic handcuffs widely used in contemporary policing, *enact* the exercise of codified power.
-With this insight we can begin to approach the peculiarity of formatting.
+Like all violence they does not stand for anything.
+Stripped of "references, resemblances, and designations," they are in themselves an arrangement and a rearrangement of matter.
+The handcuffs contort the body into the shape of submission.
+Absent a body, the restraints draw an empty shape.

+Code acts similarly to shape the word.
+Yet, in literary-theoretic discourse the shape of the word is often relegated to a merely decorative function.
+We know that typographical space is important for example and yet we struggle to formulate why.
+The definitive histories of the paragraph, or the line, of the are yet to be written.
 Somewhere between idea and material, formatting is what relates content to matter.
 Disembodied and emptied of contact it means nothing.
 As one example of a familiar format think of a paragraph.
 Conventionally, writers use paragraph to break up the flow of monolithic thought on a page.
 The paragraph is a container of sort.
 It is a box.
 Emptied of contents, it simply ceases to exist.
 Can there be an empty paragraph?
-For that matter, can the shape of the paragraph persists without the material confines of the page or some other spatial medium, capable of extending into the two dimensions.
-Can a paragraph unfold a long a line?
+For that matter, can the shape of the paragraph persist without the material confines of the page or some other spatial medium, capable of extending into the two dimensions.
+Can a paragraph unfold along a line?
 Or into the third dimension?
-These are non-sensual questions, because any convention less or more than the paragraph would simply be something other than the paragraph: another format.
-It is like asking one to imagine a flat shoebox.
+These are nonsensical questions because any shape less or more than the paragraph would simply cease to be called a paragraph.
+It would constitute another format.
+To imagine a one-dimensional paragraph is akin to imagining a flat shoebox.
 Such a container could no longer hold shoes.
 Similarly, the paragraph identifies a particular arrangement of elements.
 Any other arrangement would go by another name.

+The transition between static and dynamic layouts necessitates our attention to formatting.
+What you see is what you get on the page.
+On the screen, what you see is but a small part of what you get.
+The shifts constantly beneath the projected image.
+If I ask you to read a text, Shakespeare's *Hamlet*, for example, I may be sure that the text in my hands will remain the same as I pass it into yours.
+But the computed sign has the capability to adjust itself to new contexts.
+The simulated *Hamlet* may adapt itself to the new reader's geographic location, mood, or political affiliation.
+Far from being outside of the realm of possibilities, it is likely that in fact, most of the texts we consume today come to us in such algorithmically personalized way.
+Algorithms ubiquitously tailor streams of online news and updates, for example, to suit readers preferences.
+Under the computed sign, *nothing* is guaranteed in the passage of text from one pair of hands to another.
+Digital formatting expands its purview far beyond typographical convention.
+The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer contains all such possibilities.

 ## Form and Content